CV-ShuchangLyu/PFM-JONet/README.md

 # PFM-JONet
-## This paper has already accepted by TGRS2025.
+## This paper has already published in TGRS.
 This repo is the implementation of "Unsupervised Domain Adaptation for VHR Urban Scene Segmentation via Prompted Foundation Model Based Hybrid Training Joint-Optimized Network".
 We refer to  [mmsegmentation](https://github.com/open-mmlab/mmsegmentation) and [mmagic](https://github.com/open-mmlab/mmagic).
 Many thanks to SenseTime and their two excellent repos.

 <table>